The Australian Boer War Memorial

 Tom now rests quietly in the Pioneer Cemetery at Corowa alongside his wife.
 There is no mark on his grave to indicate he was ever a soldier, or that he was the first of our countrymen to be nominated for its highest honour for bravery in combat.

-NSW Lancers Memorial Museum Our thanks to Jan Galsby for the Tady Cigarette Card, and details of Tom Morris' later life.
+Our thanks to Jan Galsby for the Tady Cigarette Card, and details of Tom Morris later life; Terry Gilbert Morris for the Ogden Card; Ian Hawthorn for the research on Captain Bowman; Andrew White for the ceremony details.